crazy-max/ghaction-xgo/README.md

 A GitHub Action for [xgo](https://github.com/crazy-max/xgo), a Golang CGO cross compiler.

+If you are interested, [check out](https://git.io/Je09Y) my other :octocat: GitHub Actions!

 > **:warning: Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
 GitHub Actions are currently only available in public beta.
 You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).

 ## 🚀 Usage